sawyercharlton/Chinese-Thesis-Defense-Presentation-LaTeX-Template/README.md

 # Chinese-thesis-defense-latex-slide
-This is my BUPT thesis defense slide.
-Welcome to star and use as a a template.
+This is my thesis defense slides.
+Welcome to use it as a a template.